GJZwiers/GJZwiers/index.md

 5. [Designing an Application Programming Interface (API)](apis.md)
 6. [Creating a Command Line Interface (CLI)](clis.md)

 ### About
 These pages contain tutorials on the topic of coding.
-My intention is to write them independently of any specific programming language, although sometimes one will be used for demonstrative purposes.
+My intention is to write them independently of any specific programming language, although sometimes an example language will be used for demonstrative purposes.